Joe DiMaggio: Dorothy Arnold

 In January 1937, DiMaggio met actress Dorothy Arnold on the set of Manhattan Merry-Go-Round, in which he had a minor role, and she was an extra.
-He announced their engagement on April 25, 1939, just before the Yankees were to meet the Philadelphia Athletics (The Yankees won that game 8 to 4, belting out 13 hits, including three by DiMaggio and the only two-hit performance that year by the ailing Lou Gehrig.)
-They married at San Francisco's Sts.
-Peter and Paul Church on November 19, 1939, as 20,000 well-wishers jammed the streets.
-Their son, Joseph Paul DiMaggio Jr. (1941–1999), was born at Doctors Hospital in Staten Island.
-The couple divorced in 1944, while he was on leave from the Yankees during World War II.
+He announced their engagement on April 25, 1939, just before the Yankees were to meet the Philadelphia Athletics.
+They married at Saints Peter and Paul Church, San Francisco on November 19, 1939, as 20,000 well-wishers jammed the streets.
+The couple's son, Joseph Paul DiMaggio Jr. (1941–1999), was born at Doctors' Hospital in Staten Island.
+Their marriage was troubled, as Arnold wanted DiMaggio to settle down and be a father to their son and a nearby husband to her; DiMaggio was more interested in the public eye.
+The couple divorced in 1944, while DiMaggio was on leave from the Yankees during World War II.